This blog article was originally published as an expert article by MedTech Finland.

 The new regulations contain a lot of challenges, and technology evolves at a pace that guarantees the legislation and its supervision must keep up and must become more interactive.
 Meanwhile, the manufacturers shall invest in clinical evaluation and risk management practices, which are underlined by the regulations.
 This is to create justified positions to challenge the authorities and other stakeholders into an intelligent debate instead of getting stuck with legislative meanderings.
 This will give the technology its shot to end up in the hands of healthcare professionals and consumers as safe and efficient devices.

-Today, the line between pharma and medtech gets thinner and thinner.
+Today, the line between pharma and health tech gets thinner and thinner.
 Many manufacturers of pharmaceuticals work on software and equipment intended to enhance the benefits of the medicine or to make the patient’s life with the medicine easier.
-Some medtech manufacturers advance toward biology, working in the borderline of devices, medicine and tissue engineering, not to forget companies developing artificial intelligence, which is a substantially growing part of medtech.
+Some health tech manufacturers advance toward biology, working in the borderline of devices, medicine and tissue engineering, not to forget companies developing artificial intelligence, which is a substantially growing part of health tech.

 Health is one of the basic needs of humanity.
 This guarantees that, despite the challenges, medicine will evolve and the related industry will keep on growing.
 This industry requires patience from scientists, product developers, investors and decision makers.
 It is for the benefit of each EU Member State if the local authority holds sufficient networks, resources and knowledge to work proactively with the exporting industry and other stakeholders.

 The most significant changes brought by the new regulations:

 - Reclassification of some devices into a higher class, resulting in an increase in requirements and oversight: especially software as a medical device and devices containing software, as well as in vitrodiagnostic devices.

 - Emphasis on clinical evaluation, risk management and benefit-risk analysis throughout the product life cycle.